-Care Plus DEET Anti-insect Roll-on 30% differs from the product described in the CAR of DEET since the concentration of the active is higher.
+Care Plus Anti-insect DEET 50% Spray differs from the product described in the CAR of DEET since the concentration of the active substance is higher.
 Therefore new laboratory studies have been provided with the mosquitoes Culex quinquefasciatus, Anopheles gambiae and Aedes aegypti and the tick Ixodes ricinus.
-Note that these studies have been performed using Care Plus Anti-insect DEET Spray 30%.
-Since the Roll-on and the Spray have a comparable composition, results of the spray are assumed to be representative for Care Plus DEET Anti-insect 30%.
-To substantiate this an additional arm-in cage test (B5.10.06) with 1 volunteer against the three mosquito species was done with the Roll-on 30% DEET product that showed the same protection time as the Spray 30% DEET product.
-The results are described in B5.10-03, B5.10-04 and B5.10.06 and are summarised in Table 2.5.3.0 below.
+Note that these studies have been performed using Care Plus DEET Anti-insect Lotion 50%.
+Since the lotion and the spray have a comparable composition, results of the lotion are assumed to be representative for Care Plus Anti-insect DEET 50% Spray.
+The results are described in B5.10-03 and B5.10-04 and are summarised in Table 2.5.3.0 below.

-Table 2.5.3.0: Efficacy of the active substance from its use in the biocidal product - Care Plus DEET Anti-insect Roll-on 30%
+Table 2.5.3.0: Efficacy of the active substance from its use in the biocidal product - Care Plus DEET Anti-insect Lotion 50%.

-Test substance Test organism(s) Test system/concentrations applied/exposure time Test results: effects, mode of action, resistance Referenc e Care Plus Anti-insect DEET Spray 30% Culex quinquefasciat us Arm-in-cage test: 5 volunteers exposed both treated forearms (2 products were tested at the same time, approx 1.67μl repellent per cm2) into the test cages with mosquitoes (approx. 1000 mosquitoes of a mixed population in terms of sex and age, meaning about 500 "blood thirsty" female mosquitoes).
-Exposition was started 1 hour after treatment of the volunteer forearms, and the test ended 6 hours after treatment.
+Test Test Test system/concentrations Test results: effects, Referenc substance organism(s) applied/exposure time mode of action, е resistance Care Plus DEET Anti- insect Lotion 50% Culex quinquefasciatu s Arm-in-cage test: 5 volunteers exposed both treated forearms (2 products were tested at the same time, approx 1.67μl repellent per cm2) into the test cages with mosquitoes (approx. 1000 mosquitoes of a mixed population in terms of sex and age, meaning about 500 "blood thirsty" female mosquitoes).
+Exposition was started 1 hour after treatment of the volunteer forearms, and the test ended 11 hours after treatment.
 During that time the test was performed at intervals of one hour.
-The exposure time of volunteer forearms was 5 minutes per No bites were received during 6 hrs resulting in a mean PT of at least 6 hours.
-B5.10-04
+The exposure time of volunteer forearms was 5 minutes per interval.

-1 I 1 Care Plus Anopheles interval.
 The number of bites as well as number of landings was recorded.
 The tests ended when the relevant volunteer got two bites within one test interval or within two subsequent test intervals.
 Biting activity was checked with an additional volunteer (negative control, untreated forearm area of approx. 25 cm2).
 No positive control.
-Test method: BPD BioG B591-01 (according to the guidelines of EPA) Test description: see above.
-No bites were B5.10-04 Anti-insect DEET Spray 30% gambiae received during 6 hrs resulting in a mean PT of at least 6 hours.
-Care Plus Anti-insect DEET Spray 30% Aedes aegypti Test description: See above.
-The test ended after 10 hrs.
-The first bite was received after 4 hrs, the last one after 10+ hrs (could not be determined as test stopped at 10 hrs).
-This results in an average PT of 6 hrs.
-B5.10-04 Care Plus DEET Anti- insect Roll- on 30% Culex quinquefasciat us Anopheles gambiae Aedes aegypti Test description: See above.
-Only 1 volunteer was tested per mosquito species to compare effect of DEET Roll-on 30% versus DEET Spray 30%.
-The test ended after 6 hrs.
-No bites were received during 6 hrs resulting in a mean PT of at least 6 hours.
-B5.10-06 Care Plus Anti-insect DEET Spray 30% Ixodes ricinus The forearm of 10 volunteers (5 male, 5 female) was treated from the elbow to the wrist with approx 1.67μl repellent per cm2, leaving the lowest 5 cm of the arm near the wrist untreated.
-The arm was held vertically and a tick was placed on the untreated area, 1 cm below the treated area (first mark).
-Ticks remaining motionless or walking down the arm were stimulated to walk in direction of the treated area by means of a clean hairbrush.
-Ticks falling off from the untreated zone were again placed on the starting line.
-Ticks not walking onto the treated zone within one minute were removed, scored as "repelled" and replaced by a new tick.
-Ticks walking onto the treated skin were given an additional 1 min to cross None of the ticks crossed the second mark on the treated skin during 3 hours, resulting in a mean PT of at least 3 hours.
-B5.10-03
+Test method: BPD BioG B591-01 (according to the guidelines of EPA) One person received the first bite after 9 hrs, the four other persons received the last bite after 11+ hrs (could not be determined as test was stopped after 11 hrs).
+This results in an average PT of 10 hrs.
+B5.10-04 Care Plus DEET Anti- insect Lotion 50% Anopheles gambiae Test description: see above.
+For one person the test was stopped after 10 hrs.
+Test description: see above.
+One person received the first bite after 9 hrs, for one person the test was stopped after 10 hrs (10+), the three other persons received the last bite after 11+ hrs (could not be determined as test stopped after 11 hrs).
+This results in an average PT of 10 hrs.
+Two persons received B5.10-04 DEET Anti- insect Lotion 50% The test was ended 15 hours after treatment. the first bites after 7 hrs, the last one after 14 hrs.
+This results in an average PT of 9 hrs.
+Care Plus DEET Anti- Ixodes ricinus The forearm of 10 volunteers (5 male, 5 female) was treated from the elbow to the wrist with approx 1.67μl repellent per cm , None of the ticks crossed the second mark on the treated B5.10-03